fbpx

 The English Springer Spaniel, compactly built with a long ground-covering gait, has a medium-length weather-resistant coat and an alert, kindly expression.

-French Bulldogs have a vast bodies, heavy bones, and muscular build, with a lapdog temperament and a curious expression.
+French Bulldogs have vast bodies, heavy bones, and muscular build, with a lapdog temperament and a curious expression.

 Pembroke Welsh Corgis have a moderately long and low body, a weather-resistant coat, and are quick and agile to avoid cattle’s kicking hooves.